Raphael-Boichot/Arduino-MegaBurner-V2/README.md

 - Claude AI, without which this project would have taken up far too much of my free time – which has already been the case, given the sheer volume of hardware tests in the real world that needed to be carried out before releasing this project in the wild.

 ![](/Pictures/Dev_notes.jpg)

+Claude A.I. maybe, but human tests at every steps